Rules

 Article V: Safety

-5.03 All boats must be equipped with some type of emergency ignition cut-off device (kill switch) on any remote steered outboard while main engine is in use.
-Ignition cut-off device (kill switch) must operate properly, which means when the kill switch is activated the outboard main engine must stop running immediately.
-The ignition cut-off device (kill switch) must be attached to the boat operator at all times while the outboard main engine is in use.
+5.03 All boats must be equipped with an operational emergency ignition cut-off device (“kill switch”) on any remote-steered outboard while the main engine is in use.
+The device must stop the engine immediately when activated and must be attached to the boat operator at all times while the engine is engaged.
+Failure to maintain a functional kill switch or to attach it properly shall be deemed unsafe conduct under these Rules.

-5.04 U.S. Coast Guard approved life jackets are required for each person on board a boat during competition.
-Life jackets must be worn and strapped, snapped, or zippered securely, and maintained in that condition until the combustion engine is out of gear or shut off.
-Participants shall check inflatable life vest indicators daily during the Event.
+5.04 U.S. Coast Guard–approved life jackets are required for each person on board during competition.
+Life jackets must be worn, fastened, and secured until the combustion engine is out of gear or shut off.
+Participants shall inspect inflatable-vest indicators daily.
+Compliance with this requirement is the sole responsibility of each Participant.
+The Event Organizer does not inspect or verify the condition or fit of life jackets and assumes no responsibility for non-compliance.

 Article VI: Permitted Fishing Areas, Off Limits, Access, Hours & Miscellaneous